Cameron seeks arms deals, says supports Arab Spring

 Gulf rulers are wary of parties linked to the Muslim Brotherhood, which won power in Egypt after last year’s popular uprising.
 Western governments also fear the Arab Spring could usher in hardline Islamist rule in the place of authoritarian but pro-Western governments.

-The United Arab Emirates has been criticized for its response to the Arab Spring.
+The United Arab Emirates has been criticised for its response to the Arab Spring.

 The European Parliament last month expressed “great concern about assaults, repression and intimidation” against rights activists.
 Human Rights Watch says the UAE’s record has “worsened significantly” in recent months.